drafenous/drafenous/README.md

 ### Hello World! 👋
 My name is Rodrigo R. Almeida, and my nickname on web is Drafenous, you can choice how you want to call me.<br/>
-I'm Brazilian, born in 26/11/1993, and actually works as Front-End Engineer at Devires I.T.<br/>
+I'm Brazilian, born in 26/11/1993, and actually works as Front-End Engineer (web) at Devires I.T.<br/>
 Contact-me on:<br/>
 [LinkedIn](https://www.linkedin.com/in/rodrigorobertoalmeida/) | [Linktree - Others links](https://linktr.ee/rodrigo_draf)

 ## More info:
 - 🔭 I’m currently working on a probably an awesome thing
-- 🌱 I’m currently learning React Native, TypeScript and GraphQL
+- 🌱 I’m currently learning React, TypeScript and GraphQL
 - 💬 Ask me about anything you want
 - ⚡ Fun fact: When I was at school, my dream was to work in cooking.